In This Article

 “We bring about a way of seeing and being that allows us to empathize and relate to ourselves and each other without fear, judgment, demonization, or division,” Ingrasci explains.
 “It is bringing the intellect into the heart and living through your heart.”

 At the end of the seven days, I was happier than I ever remember feeling in my life.
 I was so content without my phone, and the anxiety I had about powering up was gone.
 I had a new outlook on the situations that had been vexing me.
 It was like I had traded in a bicycle for a brand-new car with a GPS to help me navigate.
 I took some time to myself before going home, which the Hoffman Process recommends.
-I checked into a hotel in Napa to reacclimatize and slowly dip my toes into my overflowing email inbox while mapping out a life plan.
+I checked into a hotel in Napa to readapt and slowly dip my toes into my overflowing email inbox while mapping out a life plan.

-Hoffman Process grads can meet in monthly local groups meet all over the country, where they’re able to dip back into the Process experience for an hour.
-I check in with a friend I made at the retreat every week, still.
-It’s is the one call I always answer because it never fails to put me in a good mood.
-My biggest takeaway from doing the Hoffman Process has been a very deep sense of compassion for myself, my parents, my siblings, and people in general.
+Hoffman Process grads meet in monthly local groups all over the country, where they’re able to dip back into the Process experience for an hour.
+I check in with a friend I made at the retreat every week, even today.
+It’s the one call I always answer, because it never fails to put me in a good mood.
+My biggest takeaway from the Hoffman Process has been a very deep sense of compassion for myself, my parents, my siblings, and people in general.
 We’re all guilty, but no one is to blame.